Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 But Trump spoke about things as if the virus would inevitably disappear or be much more under control during the summer months, with a few problems potentially cropping up come fall and winter.
 The reality is far, far different.

-And the fact that Trump expended such energy to dismiss even that possibility is a case in point when it comes to just how focused he was on downplaying the threat, despite the warnings of officials like Redfield.
+And the fact that Trump expended such energy to dismiss even that possibility is a case in point when it comes to how focused he was on playing down the threat, despite the warnings of officials like Redfield.
 Indeed, Trump seemed to view such dire warnings as somehow a personal attack on him or a political liability.

 It certainly speaks to how a more middle-ground approach to his public pronouncements was probably advisable when it came to preparing people for what could lie ahead.